livingearth-system/livingearth-system.github.io/index.md

 layout: home

 title: "Welcome to Living Earth"
-subtitle: "Open-source resource presenting a unique world-first concept using satellite data to capture detailed spatial information on the state and dynamics of landscapes, from 1985 to today, to inform future land management and policy.​"
+subtitle: "Living Earth provides unique capacity to capture consistent and scalable information on the states and dynamics of past and present landscapes that can inform planning for the future. ​"
-smalltitle: "All-in-one"
+# smalltitle: "All-in-one"
 image: "/assets/img/title-index.jpg"
 nocontact: true
 ---